confidential-computing/governance/TAC/Meetings/2023/2023-03-09/CCC-TAC-Minutes-2023-03-09.md

   * What are the additional services do projects need or want per stage of progression
   * Only benefit now is visibility (publicity) on the website, no per-state additional benefits
   * [Benefits list](https://github.com/confidential-computing/governance/blob/main/project-progression-policy.md#benefits-of-being-a-recognized-consortium-project)
-* Only approved stage is sandbox and incubation, the rest of the document is a proposal and has not been approved
+* Only approved stages are sandbox and incubation, the rest of the document is a proposal and has not been approved
 * DT discussed if there was a real need to have different stages
 * Mentors to get input from their projects for discussion in the next meeting